John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 -   Provides CRUD operations for device on IoTHub
 -   Get statistics about the IoTHub service and devices

-Since this an SDK to manage a cloud service (IoT Hub), it assumes bandwidth is not constrained and most calls are made over HTTPS.
+Since this is a SDK to manage a cloud service (IoT Hub), it assumes bandwidth is not constrained and most calls are made over HTTPS.

-### Event Hub Service SDK
+### Event Hubs Service SDK

-Behind the scenes, IoT Hub is an instance of another Azure service called [Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+Behind the scenes, IoT Hubs is an instance of another Azure service called [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 Event Hubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them to multiple clients and services.

 *More on Event Hubs in a later chapter.*

-Azure provides a python SDK for publishing and consuming Event Hubs events.
+Azure provides a Python SDK for publishing and consuming Event Hubs events.
 These events include device telemetry, state changes, new device registrations, etc.

 Installation also available via Pypi.